DUNE/PDS/scripts/iv_curves/README.md

-# Scripts for Offline Analysis

-## Simple Waveform Plots
-`simple_waveform_plots.py` makes use of `pdstools` to plot the waveforms for a single channel on a given HDF5 file.
-The resulting plots appear as pages on a PDF file.
-For usage details, do `python simple_waveform_plots.py --help`.
-This script is intended to be an example for how `pdstools` can be used.

 ## IV curves analysis
 `iv_ana.py` is the merge of Renan and Anna's codes to get breakdown voltage from ivcurves data.
 Run example: